Browse resume tips by field using Spotlight on Careers, accessible via B.hired > Resources.

 - First person, including "I," "me," or "my," in your resume.

-- Reasons for leaving previous jobs (however, be prepared to discuss them in the interview)
+- Reasons for leaving previous jobs (however, be prepared to discuss them in an interview)

-- Font: Use a professional font that is legible (Arial, Times, Helvetica, Bookman) in 10 - 12 point.
-Use headings less than 18 point.
-Use one font consistently for the body of the resume.
+- Font: Use a plain professional font such as Arial, Times, Helvetica, Bookman, in 10 - 12 point.
+Use one font consistently for the body of the body of the resume.

 - Margins: Have consistent margins, no less than .5 inches wide.